-Nearly three decades into his multi-faceted career as a song plugger, music publisher and Founder and CEO of the thriving indie pop/dance label Dauman Music, Jason Dauman is still breaking fresh ground, scoring hits with both legendary superstars and cultivating the careers of promising new artists.
-Since its founding in 2005, Dauman Music – which inked its worldwide distribution deal with Republic/Motown/Universal Music Group in 2007 – has been a nonstop force on the Billboard Dance charts, with over 70 hit singles during the past nine years and dozens of Music Week Pop Chart hits.
+Nearly three decades into his multi-faceted career as a record executive, song placer, music supervisor music publisher, marketing and promotion expert, and Founder and CEO of the thriving indie pop/dance label Dauman Music, Jason Dauman is still breaking fresh ground, scoring hits with both legendary superstars and cultivating the careers of promising new artists.
+Since its founding in 2005, Dauman Music – which inked its worldwide distribution deal with Republic/Motown/Universal Music Group in 2007 – has been a nonstop force on the Billboard Dance charts, with over 100 hit singles during the past ten years and dozens of Music Week Pop Chart hits.

-After making his initial inroads into the industry as host of the popular cable celebrity talk show “The Sound Factory” and artist manager for Julio Iglesias’ production company, Dauman launched his career in the unique, specialized field of song placing.
+After making his initial inroads into the industry as host of the popular cable celebrity talk show “The Sound Factory” and Hollywood Goes to a Party” Dauman’s guest included Jane Fonda, Raquel Welch, Lionel Richie, Regis Philbin, Michael Eisner, Marie Osmond, George Hamilton, among others.
+Dauman launched his career in the unique, specialized field of song placing.
 Working independently and later for Universal Music Publishing, he represented a vast array of entertainment personalities and developed his keen abilities to perfectly match artist and songwriters.
-Over the years, Dauman’s “A-list” clients included U2, Bruce Springsteen, Burt Bacharach, Billy Steinberg, Garth Brooks, Glen Ballard Tom Kelly, Rick Nowles, John Wesley Harding, and Maria McKee, Jeff Barry, Oscar nominated songwriter Allan Rich and Broadway composer Frank Wildhorn (“Jekyll & Hyde,” “The Scarlet Pumpernickel”).
+Over the years, Dauman’s “A-list” clients included U2, Bruce Springsteen, Burt Bacharach, Billy Steinberg, Tom Kelly, Garth Brooks, Glen Ballard Tom Kelly, Rick Nowles, John Wesley Harding, and Maria McKee, The Jackie Boyz, Makeba Riddick, Oscar nominated songwriter Allan Rich and Broadway composer Frank Wildhorn (“Jekyll & Hyde,” “The Scarlet Pumpernickel”).

 Since segueing from the song plugging and publishing worlds into launching and running his own thriving label, Dauman has developed strong passions for the multitude of “hats” he wears.
 More than simply the visionary executive driving Dauman Music up the charts, the New York and L.A. raised industry veteran has enjoyed all hands on aspects of making things happen, from working with producers and remixers, video production, promotion, public relations and social media to product placement and licensing.

 Dauman Music’s first release, “Tell it to the Moon,” became one of the Top-10 most played songs of the year on XM Satellite Radio’s BPM Charts.
 With seven chart singles in 2008, the company topped such labels as Warner (six), Jive (six) and Columbia (six) on the Hot Dance/Club play imprint category.
-In 2006, 2007 and 2008, Dauman was able to place three different artists in the Billboard Top 50 Club Charts on the same week, representing a whopping six percent of the Dance Chart hits.
+In a rather consistent basis, Dauman was able to place three different songs in the Billboard Top 50 Club Charts on the same week, representing six percent of the Billboard Dance Chart hits.

-“I grew up enjoying a wide variety of up-tempo music, so it was only natural after working strictly in pop music for many years that I would run a label devoted to dance music and dance-oriented pop,” says Dauman.
+“I grew up enjoying a wide variety of up-tempo music, so it was only natural after working strictly in pop music for many years that I would run a label devoted to electronic dance music and dance oriented pop,” says Dauman.
 “When I first launched Dauman Music, the genre was an underdog, looked down upon by the industry, like an unwanted musical child.
 I devoted my energies to rallying behind it.
 I’m glad to say it’s not only no longer the underdog, but it’s everywhere, more popular than ever and still growing.
-It’s been a pleasure witnessing this turnaround for dance music.
+It’s been a pleasure witnessing the growth of electronic music.”